Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

           | - index.js
       ```

    4. Each component and sub-components must have a test file (for unit testing).
-Test file names should be in `<Component Name>.stories.jsx` this format.
+Test file names should be in `<Component Name>.test.jsx` this format.

       ```
       components